Operated by East Boldre Community Stores Limited.

 Aged 75 Years.

-Thomas White was born in Beaulieu to Charles and Ann (nee White) in 1784.
-He was baptised at Beaulieu church on 19th September 1784.
+Thomas White was born in Beaulieu to Charles and Ann (nee White) in 1784 and was baptised at Beaulieu church.

-It appears he married Sarah Brisco in Brockenhurst in 1807, although few records have been found for her.
-They had a daughter Sarah White in 1808 who was baptised privately in Beaulieu on 17th May 1808.
+Thomas and Sarah were married in Brockenhurst in 1807.
+They had a daughter Sarah White who was baptised privately in Beaulieu on 17th May 1808 and married George House in 1830.

 The 1841 census shows Thomas and Sarah living in Hatchett Lane, Beaulieu.
-Thomas was working as a hemp comber, probably at the rope factory in Factory (Masseys) Lane, East Boldre.
+Thomas was working as a hemp comber, probably at the rope factory in Factory (Masseys) Lane.